dev-ket/Ket.jl/docs/src/contribution_guide.md

 - Functions must have [docstrings](https://docs.julialang.org/en/v1/manual/documentation/) explaining the inputs and usage.
 - Every function should come with [automated tests](https://docs.julialang.org/en/v1/stdlib/Test/) (these tests are automatically run on every commit to verify nothing is broken).
 - Try to [write fast code](https://docs.julialang.org/en/v1/manual/performance-tips/), for example by enforcing type stability and reusing existing, optimized code.
-- Use [abstract typing](https://docs.julialang.org/en/v1/manual/types/#man-abstract-types) to enable arbitrary precision computations.
+- Use [generic typing](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-writing-overly-specific-types) to enable arbitrary precision computations.
 - Minimize dependencies on external packages.

 There are only three steps to add a new function to Ket: